monsoonmaelstrom/book2/book2.md

 “A passenger?”

 “Yeah.
 He didn’t know who.
-Just where.”
+Only where.”

 “Okay, where?”
 Davy says, asking the obvious question.